loicpetit/blog/src/content/posts/2024/hugo-blog/new-hugo-blog.md

 - Blog
 series: Hugo blog
 series_weight: 1
+summary: Initiate a new blog site with Hugo !
 ---

 Hello there!
 My first posts on this blog will be how I created the blog using Hugo.